shivhpatel1/sim-corp-assessment-shivam-patel/Readme.md

 ## Steps to compile and run the program:
 1. Clone the repo and ensure Maven and Java is correctly installed
-2. Update pom.xml file to specified Java version being used
+2. Update <maven.compiler.release> in pom.xml to Java version being used
-2. Run 'mvn install'
+2. Run `mvn install`
-3. Finally to run the program : 'java -cp target/stock-profit-calculator-1.0-SNAPSHOT.jar simcorp.stock.profit.calculator.App'
+3. Finally to run the program : `java -cp target/stock-profit-calculator-1.1-SNAPSHOT.jar simcorp.stock.profit.calculator.App`